UK Bodybuilding News, Results & Athlete Database

-SOCIAL media has been beside itself recently after a clip showed current-day Dorian Yates describing how he used deadlifts as his last back-day exercise.
+In fact, social media has been beside itself of late after a clip showed current-day Yates describing how he used deadlifts in that manner.

 There are many training philosophies.
 Bodybuilders such as Jordan Peters claims you need to “do your time” with routines such as full body before moving to an upper/lower.
 Lee Priest, however, says in his own style: “Just f***ing” train.